 You can totally have these for breakfast, lunch or dinner.

 They can also go to the freezer, for those days when you just can’t cook anymore.

 So here are the quantities and the recipe you can print out.

 Make sure you pin this on Pinterest for later reference.
 The recipe is so simple, yet so effective if you just follow my instructions above.

 Happy cooking and remember to tag me on social media @weaningful if you end up doing these or any other recipe from my blog.

 This is a recipe from my 3 ingredients ecookbook, available to purchase now.
-Go on, have a go at 28 more recipes for little ones, with only 3 ingredients.
+Go on, have a go at 31 more recipes for little ones, with minimal ingredients.
 It’s the only cookbook of the sort out there; trust me, I’ve checked.

 - 1 egg